ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/gptom-integration.md

 > Update 14.10.2024

 The **GP tom integration** addon is designed primarily for seamless integration of Business Central with payment terminals to make them a native part of business processes.
-In addition, it also enables related service operations to be performed directly from the BC environment.
+In addition, it also enables related service operations to be performed directly from the Business Central environment.

 The module connects Microsoft Dynamics 365 Business Central with payment terminals, or with the solution [**tom**](https://www.gptom.com/) operated on the terminals.
 Thanks to this solution, you can enable your customers to pay not only with Visa and Mastercard, but also with Apple Pay, Google Pay, Edenred...
 More in [manual](https://www.gptom.com/en/docs/manual/zaciname/podporovana-karetni-schemata/).